Argument from WASTE

 (b) The task is long and difficult: sacrifices have been made.

-(c) Nothing has been obtained (implicit).
+(c) Nothing has been achieved (implicit).

 This key element, hope, is not mentioned in the scheme, it only appears in the first example.

-give up and waste everything
+giving up and losing everything

 (iii) Conclusion: A decision, actually a bet: “one should continue in the same direction”.